cmgoffena13/etl-watcher/docs/index.rst

    docker-compose up -d

-The application will be available at `http://localhost:8000` with interactive API documentation at `http://localhost:8000/scalar`.
+- The application will be available at `http://localhost:8000`
+- Interactive API documentation will be available at `http://localhost:8000/scalar`

 .. toctree::
    :maxdepth: 2